 has been sending tons of information to me on photographic reconnaissance pilots and aircraft, and, by the way, about 100 of his Dad's images of strategic sites over France and Germany (should any one be interested).
 Stay tuned for an article summing it all up.

-In the meantime, I am considering that tour of the English coastline and some key airflieds in September 2019 -- and may cycle part of the Kent coast.
-Interested in hosting me, or showing me around, or just grabbing some old photos so we can get them on the site, please contact me using the contact us below.
-If it's a go (I have to fly over the pond), I'll post again in June.
+In the meantime, I am considering (UPDATE: flights booked Sept 2019) that cycle tour of the English coastline I had to postpone 2 years ago -- finishing up at the Duxford B of B airshow Sept 21.
+Interested in meeting, bringing some old photos so we can get them on the site?
+If so please contact me using the contact us below.
+More details to follow.

 To see what's new on the site, there is a helpful feed that can be located at the bottom of the site, giving you all the latest, and, just visiting the pilots or spitfires tabs also shows the latest postings by users.
 Have a followup story to your uncle, grand-dad, father, or mother (ferry pilots), send it along, we'll link to the pilot posting on the site and expand on your theme, questions or findings.